Skip to Content

 To be considered, students must first demonstrate financial need as determined by the FAFSA — that is, a 9 month SAI of no more than 6,514, and be enrolled at least three-quarter time.

-Eligible students who are pursuing their first-degree may receive up to $5,000 per semester, contingent upon the availability of state funds.
+For the 20252026 academic year, eligible students who are pursuing their first-degree may receive up to $5,429 per semester, contingent upon the availability of state funds.

 Since funding is limited, you must complete and submit the FAFSA or Texas Application for State Financial Aid (TASFA) by January 15 for priority consideration.